isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/English Department.md

 students learn to articulate their thoughts, listen actively, and refine their ideas alongside classmates.
 This fosters not only academic growth but also empathy and teamwork, essential skills for lifelong success.</p>
-<p>Confidence in communication is cultivated through diverse opportunities
+<p align="justify">Confidence in communication is cultivated through diverse opportunities
 for expression.
 From lively classroom debates and dramatic performances to creative writing projects and digital storytelling, students are encouraged to find their voice and share it with clarity and creativity.
 Technology